ANCIENT FUTURE LANDSCAPE

 “Listening to trees across the Jordan River” continues the extensive “EDEN“ project of the Art & Science Laboratory of Sorbonne University, focusing for the most part on several pressing issues, such as: intra-specific and interspecific communication; the revival of extinct species of plants, and particularly trees; the ecological education of the public, and environmental protection in general.
 Lilia Chak created this series of photos in frame of her PhD research in Sorbonne (under the direction of Prof. Olga Kisseleva).

-- — Listening to Trees across the Jordan River.
-Olga Kisseleva`s solo exhibition.
-Lilia Chak participated in "Ancient Future Forest" instalation with her photos from serie “Ancient Future Landscape”.
-Negev Modern Art Museum, Beer-Sheva, Israel.
-Curator: Dalia Manor.
+- – Listening to Trees across the Jordan River.
+Prof. Olga Kisseleva`s solo exhibition.
+Lilia Chak participated in this exibition in her video installations and photographs in frame of her PhD research in Sorbonne.
+Negev Museum of Art, Beer-Sheva, Israel.
+Curator: Dr. Dalia Manor.